Medically reviewed on February 20, 2018

 - Do you exercise?
 How often?

-- Have you found any other ways to lose weight?
+- What ways have you used to lose weight?

 - Are you having any physical symptoms?